panda3d/panda3d-docs/programming/render-attributes/materials.rst

 ========= =================================================================================================================================================================================================================================================================== ================================
 Property  Effects                                                                                                                                                                                                                                                             Setter Method
 ========= =================================================================================================================================================================================================================================================================== ================================
 Ambient   This is the color of the object as it appears in the absence of direct light.
-This will be the multiplied by any ambient lights in effect on the material to set its base color.                                                                                    material.setAmbient((R,G,B,A))
+This will be the multiplied by any ambient lights in effect on the material to set its base color.                                                                                    :meth:`material.set_ambient((R,G,B,A)) <.Material.set_ambient>`
 Diffuse   This is the primary color of an object; the color of the object as it appears in direct light, in the absence of highlights.
-This will be multiplied by any lights in effect on the material to get the color in the parts of the object illuminated by the lights. material.setDiffuse((R,G,B,A))
+This will be multiplied by any lights in effect on the material to get the color in the parts of the object illuminated by the lights. :meth:`material.set_diffuse((R,G,B,A)) <.Material.set_diffuse>`
 Emission  This is the color of the object as it appears in the absence of any light whatsover, including ambient light.
-It is as if the object is glowing by this color (although of course it will not illuminate neighboring objects)                                       material.setEmission((R,G,B,A))
+It is as if the object is glowing by this color (although of course it will not illuminate neighboring objects)                                       :meth:`material.set_emission((R,G,B,A)) <.Material.set_emission>`
 Shininess This controls the size of the specular highlight spot.
 In general, larger number produce a smaller specular highlight, which makes the object appear shinier.
-Smaller numbers produce a larger highlight, which makes the object appear less shiny.                 material.setShininess(\ *float*)
+Smaller numbers produce a larger highlight, which makes the object appear less shiny.                 :meth:`material.set_shininess(0..128) <.Material.set_shininess>`
-Specular  This is the highlight color of an object: the color of small highlight reflections.                                                                                                                                                                                 material.setSpecular((R,G,B,A))
+Specular  This is the highlight color of an object: the color of small highlight reflections.                                                                                                                                                                                 :meth:`material.set_specular((R,G,B,A)) <.Material.set_specular>`
 ========= =================================================================================================================================================================================================================================================================== ================================

 Other Material Methods